nvminhtu/About-Me/README.md

 Any request or any questions please Contact me at
 Email: nvminhtu@gmail.com

-# Developer Skills
-Not just a skill listing, I don't list my skills.
-I only take note, and save my skills and source in Github so that I can share to everyone who need reference or solve their problem.

-When I practice with code, or working on projects, I store data in Github.

-Please click to each skill, you can view detail (issues, what is that,...).
 # Coding TimeLine:
 ### 2016
 * EmberJS (9 months)